hdShang/arxiv-daily/docs/cs-RO/2025-12-17/papers/251215309v1-guangming-explorer-a-four-legged-robot-platform-for-autonomous-explo.md

 ---
 layout: default
-title: GuangMing-Explorer: A Four-Legged Robot Platform for Autonomous Exploration in General Environments
+title: "GuangMing-Explorer: A Four-Legged Robot Platform for Autonomous Exploration in General Environments"
 ---

 # GuangMing-Explorer: A Four-Legged Robot Platform for Autonomous Exploration in General Environments